ToolWeb Logo

 • Confidence before shipping: you confirm a pattern works against representative data before pasting it into production, reducing bugs that only surface with edge-case input.

-Regular expressions appear across almost every programming task that touches text.
+Direct Answer: Regular expressions appear across almost every programming task that touches text.
 The tester is well suited to building and verifying patterns for situations like these:

 • Validating user input: checking email addresses, phone numbers, postal codes, or password rules before a form submits.